Abram C. Fisk House: History

 Abram C. Fisk was born in Penfield, New York in 1815.
 He moved to Coldwater in 1835 and married Catherine Smith soon after.
 In 1840, the Fisks settled on an eighty-acre farm at this site, straddling the Chicago Road.
 They built a house on the south side of the road, near the current house.
 There Fisk raised horses, and gained a reputation as a leading thoroughbred breeder.
 In about 1861, the Fisks began construction of this house, finishing it within a few years.

-Abram Fisk died in 1897, and the farm and house passed on to his son, William.
+Abram Fisk died in 1897, and the farm and house were passed on to his son, William.
 In 1914, it was sold to Charles and Lena Moore, who passed it to their daughter, Eleanor Barthel.
 It was later sold to Mr. and Mrs. Carl Bohnenstadt, who used the house as an antique shop, and then Elizabeth Jewell purchased the house in 1961.
 On Elizabeth's death in 2000, the house passed to her son Philip Jewell.
 In 2012 Jewell began an extensive restoration of the house.

 As of 2016, Philip Jewell and his wife Catherine operate Blue Hat Coffee shop and roasters out of the house.